 Upper Brockley Road, Brockley

-Charming one double bed first floor conversion flat with Freehold-share, slimline double-glazed sash windows and a new boiler, within a handsome semi-detached house which is fronted by a deep shared front garden.
+Generous one double bed raised ground floor conversion flat within a handsome semi-detached house fronted by a deep front garden, within leafy Brockley Conservation Area.

-Find it within leafy Brockley Conservation Area; you’re just a five minute walk from Brockley Station, or walk 12 minutes for St Johns Station (both are Fare Zone 2).
+You’re just a five minute walk from Brockley Station, or walk 12 minutes for St Johns Station (both are Fare Zone 2).
 Parking’s unrestricted on the street.
-You’re near Brockley’s popular foodie Saturday Market and Hilly Fields too.
+You’re near Brockley’s popular foodie Saturday Market, and Hilly Fields too.
+Share of Freehold.

 Deptford, New Cross, Ladywell, Greenwich, Blackheath, Peckham and Camberwell are also a short bus ride/drive/cycle.

-You’re also close to Goldsmiths University with Curzon public cinema, and to Goldsmiths Centre for Contemporary Art gallery.
+You’re also close to Goldsmiths University with Goldsmiths Centre for Contemporary Art gallery (open to the public).

-For all that’s hip, stroll down to Deptford High Street and Market Yard (15-20 minutes) - with cafes, bars and restaurants and regular markets (here we really rate Marcella, The Tapas Room, The Taproom, Isla Ray’s, Villages, Stockton and Gin & Beer).
+For all that’s hip, stroll down to Deptford High Street and Market Yard (15-20 minutes) - with cafes, bars and restaurants and regular markets (here we really rate Marcella, The Tapas Room and Isla Ray’s).
 You’ve also got a Myla & Davis hairdresser plus library and leisure centre.